krishnachaitanya7/Pylon-and-Structure-Camera-Wrappers/README.md

 # Pylon Camera and Structure Camera Wrappers

-This is a wrapper around amazing Structure io camera and basler cameras.
+This is a wrapper around Structure io camera and basler cameras.
-All frame acquisition happen in a new thread spawned so that all frames are acquired real time.
+All frame acquisition happens in a new thread spawned so that all frames are acquired real-time.
 Just after the initialization frame grabbing starts.
-So to find the working of camera, for any USB or miscellaneous errors the code would give error at initialization phase itself.
-The reason to ame this repo is because the frame acquisition wasn't happening in a different thread or it wasn't easy to integrate into complex C++ codes.
+So to find the working of the camera, for any USB or miscellaneous errors the code would give an error at initialization phase itself.
+The reason to make this repo is that the frame acquisition wasn't happening in a different thread or it wasn't easy to integrate into complex C++ codes like Intel RealSense, Hence.
 The API is as follows:

 ## Includes